Liquid Comics: Restructuring

 On August 26, 2008, it was reported that Virgin Comics had shut down its New York office.
 A statement released by CEO Sharad Devarajan confirmed closure of the New York office, but indicated that the company would be restructuring and relocating to Los Angeles.
 Devarajan said that further information would be released later.
 Gotham Entertainment will be unaffected by this change.
 According to sources, Virgin will continue to own the rights for the properties which it published.

 Liquid Comics

 On September 24, 2008, it was announced that Virgin Comics changed its name to Liquid Comics.
-Among the first projects of Liquid Comics is a Hollywood movie based on the comic Ramayan 3392 A.D., together with Mandalay Pictures and Mark Canton, one of the producers of the movie 300.
-The movie is set for a 2011 release.
-Liquid Comics also entered into an agreement with FremantleMedia Enterprises to create television shows.
+The company entered into an agreement with FremantleMedia Enterprises to create television shows.
 The first two shows in development under the partnership are First Family and Ani-Max.

 Gotham Chopra was working with Michael Jackson on a graphic novel called Fated which was announced for a June 2010 release through Villard and is copyrighted to Liquid Comics.

 Graphic India

-On February 20, 2013, Liquid Comics began to refocus on Devarajan's company Graphic India.
+On February 20, 2013, Liquid Comics began to refocus on Devarajan's company Graphic India, a digital comics and animation startup.